APPRENTICESHIP/WWOOF TIME FRAME:

 OUR FAMILY

-We are a family of two on the farm currently (our eldest daughters are off on their own) – Lisa (53) and Margaret Mae (16) and have been a part of this community since 1999.
-We originally moved here from Westchester County, New York and came to Maine when our oldest daughter, Ella, was 1 to find home and raise our family.
+We are a family of two on the farm currently (our eldest daughters are off on their own) – Lisa (55) and Margaret Mae (18) and have been a part of this community since 1999.
+We originally moved here from Westchester County, New York and came to Maine when our oldest child, Ella, was 1 to find home and raise our family.
 Lisa grew up on her parents’ horse farm and aunt & uncle’s commercial cow dairy farm in upstate-NY, and so has a strong interest in the farm animals and finding their place in the sustainability of the farm.
-Lisa has a degree in arts management and has over 22 years experience in management, marketing and finances.
+Lisa has a degree in arts management, is a Maine certified Theatre Teacher (K-12) and has over 24 years experience in management, marketing and finances.
 She also worked as a 4-H Youth Development Professional for 6 years (2010 – 2016), continues to serve as a 4-H Leader and Board Member for the Hancock County 4-H Leaders’ Assn. and has a strong interest in helping young people find and develop their passions as well as fostering community connections.
-After a 6 year hiatus, our farm is once again our livelihood and we strive to make it a healthy and inspiring environment for ourselves and our community.
+After that 6 year hiatus, our farm is once again our livelihood and we strive to make it a healthy and inspiring environment for ourselves and our community.
 We don’t have it all figured out, but we try to learn more each day and to come closer to realizing our dream of a self-supporting, sustainable farm that serves our family, our community and honours the land and wildlife with which we share this piece of the planet.

 We remain very focused on the farm and our family much of the year, but do find time to explore our outside interests (especially theatre and the arts) in the off-season and are very connected to the alternative local & farming community.